-Location on the steps of the Windsor, VT Post Office, a gray day in November, 1988
+Location: The sidewalk steps of the Windsor, VT Post Office, a small bench is off center right.
+It is a gray day in November, 2008.

-A man enters, stage left, 54 years old, but youthful, dressed preppily, but sloppily.
+A man enters, stage left, late fifties, youthful, dressed preppy, but sloppily.
 Waits.

-Then coming down the steps of the Post Office is JD Salinger, 69, the reclusive, cantankerous, “famous” writer, he is dressed in his pajamas, covered over with a large wool coat, large Sorel boots, and a VT woodchuck hat puled down low, he carries a pile of mail.
+Then coming down the steps of the Post Office is J.D.
+Salinger, 80ish, the reclusive,“famous” writer.
+Under a large wool overcoat he wears pajamas and Sorel boots, and a red-plaid woodchuck hat puled down low.
+He carries a pile of mail.

 JDS: What can I do for you, son?